 What is sex therapy?
-Sex therapy is a specialty within the mental health and counseling field that focuses on helping clients with problems and concerns around human sexuality, relationships, and intimacy.
+Sex therapy refers to a therapist or coach who specializes in helping clients with problems and concerns around human sexuality, relationships, and intimacy.

-Human sexuality as an area of specialty in the mental health profession has many dimensions in terms of what any one professional may focus on in their practice.
+Human sexuality as an area of specialty in the mental health profession and the coaching world has many dimensions in terms of what any one professional may focus on in their practice.

 For example one professional may be well versed in working with the specific challenges faced by the LGBTQ community while another may specialize in infertility and perinatal loss.